 By 1935 an estimated 50,000 Haitians have joined the plantation workforce, despite objections from Trujillo, who calls for the use of domestic labourers.

-1931 - The Haitian legation in Santo Domingo protests massive violations of the Haitian itinerants' human rights and the quasi-institutionalisation of forced labour on the Dominican sugar cane plantations.
+1931 - The Haitian legation in Santo Domingo protests massive violations of the Haitian workers' human rights and the quasi-institutionalisation of forced labour on the Dominican sugar cane plantations.

-However, the cordial relations do not last long as Trujillo seeks to close the border to the Haitian itinerants.
+The cordial relations do not last long.
+Trujillo now seeks to close the border to the Haitian workers.

-1937 - Dominican covert agents working in neighbouring Haiti are discovered and executed by the Haitian government.
+1937 - Dominican covert agents stationed in Haiti are discovered and executed by the Haitian government.
 Trujillo uses the episode as an excuse to enforce border control and cleanse the Republic's borderlands of dark-skinned Haitians.
 On 2 October he orders their massacre.

 Victims are identified by being asked to pronounce "perejil", the Spanish word for parsley.
 If they cannot trill the "r" in the correct Spanish fashion they are deemed to be Haitian and executed.